danielanthonycollins/riff-review/README.md

 If the review content is above 90 characters, the preview is capped at this amount with trailing dots, to show there is more to read by clicking on read more.
 If the content is below 90 characters, the content is shown in the preview as normal.

 The ! tooltip is displayed if a user selects that the song contains explicit language when creating their review.
 When hovered over, it displays the relevant message to warn the user.
 If the user wishes to delete a review, they are prompted with a confirmation modal to ensure they didn't press it by mistake.

+This feature helps the user as it's the main reason they are here, to read reviews!
+It's a neatly structured grid system, including a consistent design throughout every review, and offers the ability to read reviews further if they are interested.

 ![All reviews](documentation/features/allreviews.png)